Dasharo/docs/docs/unified/novacustom/firmware-update.md

 firmware update.
 The update process may be different, depending on which firmware version is currently installed on your device.

+!!! question "Boot time after update"
+    The first boot after updating firmware may take a longer time than usual, due to memory being re-trained.
+Generally, first boot time increases according to the amount of installed RAM in the system.
+A system with 96 GB of RAM may take over 2 minutes to boot.

+    After first boot, memory training settings are cached, and subsequent boot times should be much lower.

 === "Dasharo (UEFI)"

     ## Prerequisites